BioHPC/GIST-AI-HPC-2024/README.md

 conda activate tf-gpu
 ```

-Also, you can check the requirments.txt if you would like to set-up venv environment without using conda.
+Also, you can check the requirements.txt if you would like to set-up a python venv environment without using conda.

 ### Tutorial resources and data setup (You have to do)